yhayat1/python-labs/README.md

 5. Follow the lab instructions and execute the scripts.

----

 ## 📈 Learning Progression

+Our labs follow a clear learning path:

-- **Phase 1: Core Python** — Learn Python basics, OOP, and writing clean code
+1. **Phase 1: Core Python** — Master Python fundamentals, OOP, and clean code practices
-- **Phase 2: Automation Scripting** — Write Python tools and automations
+2. **Phase 2: Automation Scripting** — Build practical automation tools and scripts
-- **Phase 3: Cloud Automation** — Use cloud SDKs to manage resources programmatically
+3. **Phase 3: Cloud Automation** — Use cloud SDKs to manage resources programmatically across AWS, Azure, and GCP

----

-## 🌐 Lab Roadmap
+## 🌐 Detailed Lab Roadmap

-See the [Python Labs Roadmap](./ROADMAP.md) for a full list of labs categorized by skill level and theme.
+See the [Python Labs Roadmap](./ROADMAP.md) for a comprehensive breakdown of:

----
+- All labs by category and difficulty level
+- Future lab additions and topics
+- Suggested learning paths based on your goals

 ## 🤝 Contributing

-We welcome your contributions!
+We welcome contributions!
 1. Fork the repo
 2. Create a branch (`feature/lab-name`)
 3. Add your lab under the relevant section
 4. Submit a pull request with a clear description and test steps

----

 ## 🙏 Acknowledgments

 - Python.org
 - Cloud SDKs: `boto3`, `azure-mgmt`, `google-cloud`
 - Open source contributors and DevOps mentors

----

 ## 🧠 Python First, Automation Always